aau-cns/ikf_lib/README.md

 Find the lib impementation in `source/ikf` and the test directory in `source/tests/ikf-test`.
-Find a commandline example tool in `source/examples/ikf_cmd`.
+Find a commandline example tool for non-delayed measurements in `source/examples/ikf_simple_cmd` and the same for delayed measurements in `source/examples/ikf_delay_cmd`.

 ## Build project